Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Boon
 At 24th level, you may take one [boon](boons.md).

-A Legendary Hero uniquely has access to the [Boon of the Legendary Warrior](boons.md#boon-of-the-legendary-warrior--special) and [Boon of SPell Recall](boons.md#boon-of-spell-recall--special).
+A Legendary Hero uniquely has access to the [Boon of the Legendary Warrior](boons.md#boon-of-the-legendary-warrior--special) and [Boon of Spell Recall](boons.md#boon-of-spell-recall--special).

 ### Legendary Resistance (1/day)
 At 25th level, once per day, when you fail a saving throw, you can choose to succeed instead.